The Theatre of Marcellus | Turismo Roma

 Teatro di Marcello

-The new pedestrian pathway has been built so as not to interfere with the archaeological remains and is delimited by bollards and chains that redesign the accessibility of the area.
-The new definition of the spaces allows to get closer to the theatre to admire the majesty of this architectural masterpiece, up to the edge of the arches, enhancing the visitor experience.
+Recently, the passage connecting Via Montanara - what remains of the piazza of the same name at the foot of the Tarpeian Rock, demolished in the 1930s - with the Portico d'Ottavia and the Jewish Quarter has reopened to the public.
+The pedestrian path does not interfere with the archaeological vestiges and is delimited by bollards and chains that redesign the accessibility of the area.
+The definition of the spaces makes it possible to get closer to the theatre to admire the majesty of the Roman architecture, right up to the edge of the fornixes, enhancing the visitor experience.

 You may also be interested in